yiren-jian/RNA3plus1D/README.md

 This repo covers the implementation of "4D CNN model for RNA".

 ## Requirements
-This repo was tested with Ubuntu 18.04.5 LTS, Python 3.6, PyTorch 1.8.0, tensorboardX, and CUDA 11.0.
-You will need at least 48GB VRAM (i.e. two Nvidia RTX-A6000) for running full experiments in this repo.
+This repo was tested with Ubuntu 18.04.5 LTS, Python 3.7, PyTorch 1.8.0, tensorboardX, and CUDA 11.0.
+You will need at least 48GB VRAM (e.g. Nvidia RTX-A6000) for running full experiments in this repo.

 ## Data Preparation
 Prepare the data under ```data/train``` and ```data/val```.
 For example: ```i_0.npy``` is the `i`th positive RNA, and  ```i_j.npy``` is the `j`th negative RNA corresponding to the `i`th positive RNA.
 Models will be save in ```checkpoints```.